American English Coonhound

-The English Coonhound, also referred to as the American English Coonhound (by the American Kennel Club only) or the Redtick Coonhound, is a breed of coonhound that originated in and is typically bred in the Southern United States.
+The American English Coonhound, also referred to as the English Coonhound or the Redtick Coonhound, is a breed of coonhound that originated in and is typically bred in the Southern United States.
 It is descended from hunting hounds, especially foxhounds, brought to America by settlers during the 17th and 18th centuries.
 The breed's first recognition came from the United Kennel Club in 1905 as the English Fox and Coonhound.
 Further recognition has been granted in recent years by the American Kennel Club, first in the Foundation Stock Service and in 2011 as a fully recognized member of the hound group.

-The breed is of medium height and proportionate weight, and their coats come predominantly in three types: redtick, bluetick, and a tricolor tick pattern.
-The English Coonhound has a high prey drive and, while it is typically used in 'coon hunting', it is also skilled in treeing.
-This breed is generally a healthy one, but it is recommended that prospective owners learn to recognize symptoms of bloat, as its large size and deep chest put them at risk of this condition.
+The breed is of medium size, and their coats come predominantly in three types: redtick, bluetick, and a tricolor tick pattern.
+The English Coonhound has a high prey drive and, while it is typically used in raccoon hunting, it is also skilled in treeing.
+This breed is generally a healthy one, though sometimes prone to bloat.

 History

 The breed's ancestry can be traced back to foxhounds brought to the United States by European settlers during the 17th and 18th centuries.
-It shares a common ancestry with all other coonhounds, with the exception of the Plott Hound.
-The breed developed from 'Virginia Hounds', which were developed over time from dogs imported to the United States by Robert Brooke, Thomas Walker and the first President of the United States, George Washington.
-The terrain here was much rougher than what they were used to, so the breed was specifically bred over time to better adapt to these new conditions.
+It shares a common ancestry with all other coon hounds, with the exception of the Plott Hound.
+The breed developed from Virginia Hounds, which were developed over time from dogs imported to the United States by Robert Brooke, Thomas Walker and the first President of the United States, George Washington.
+The terrain in Virginia was much rougher than what the dogs were used to, so they were bred over time to better adapt to the new conditions.
 It was traditionally used to hunt raccoons by night and the American red fox by day.
 The United Kennel Club (UKC) first recognized it in 1905 as the English Fox and Coonhound.

 The Treeing Walker Coonhound was recognized separately by the UKC in 1945, separating it from the English Fox and Coonhound breed.
 The following year, the Bluetick Coonhound was also split into an entirely different breed.

 The English Coonhound was accepted into the American Kennel Club's Foundation Stock Service as the American English Coonhound in 1995.
 On 1 January, 2010, it was moved up to the Miscellaneous Class.
 Following the recognition of the breed by the AKC in the hound group on 30 June 2011 as the 171st breed, the American English Coonhound became eligible to compete in the National Dog Show in 2011, followed by its eligibility for the Westminster Kennel Club Dog Show and the AKC National Championship for the first time in 2012.